NishantRyokou/ADVANCE-PROGRAMMING-ASSIGNMENTS/README.md

 # ADVANCE-PROGRAMMING-ASSIGNMENTS

-A collection of programming assignments (1 to 19) for the Advanced Programming course, covering Java, Python, C, and ReactJS/React Native.
+programming assignments (1 to 19) for the Advanced Programming course
 ---

 ## Assignment Index & Questions